shundhammer/qdirstat/scripts/pkg-tools/README.md

 about unpackaged files in your system, i.e. files that do not belong to any software package under the control of your system's package manager.

+_This is the script version.
+This feature is also available with full GUI integration in the QDirStat main program at "File" -> "Show Unpackaged Files"._

 ### tl;dr

 Make sure you have `sudo` permissions for your user account and call